OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 04 - Code tour.md

 * [Exercise 3](./Exercise%2003%20-%20Run%20in%20Copilot.md) - Run the sample as a Copilot plugin
 * [Exercise 4](./Exercise%2004%20-%20Code%20tour.md) - Code tour  (THIS PAGE)

-# Exercise 4 - Code tour
+## Exercise 4 - Code tour

 In this exercise, you'll review the application code and learn how to implement your own Message Extension plug-in.

 ## Step 1 - Examine the manifest

-The core of any Microsoft 365 application is its aplication manifest.
+The core of any Microsoft 365 application is its application manifest.
 This is where you provide the information Microsoft 365 needs to access your application.

 In your working directory, open the [manifest.json](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/blob/main/samples/msgext-northwind-inventory-ts/appPackage/manifest.json) file.
 This JSON file is placed in a zip archive with two icon files to create the application package.
 The "icons" property includes paths to these icons.